|

 -

-should not be applied until 4 mowings have been done.
+control products should not be applied until 4 mowings

 -

-products in hot weather even after 4 mowings.
+apply weed control products in hot weather even after 4

 Mowing